thenameismild/un_sdg_text_classification/README.md

 The testing data includes 998 web-scrapped texthe columns ID, Type, and Text.

-# Text Preprocessing and Feature Endineering
+# Text Preprocessing and Feature Engineering
 From looking at the text I normalized the text by:
 - Removing html markingd
 - Rmoving &nbsp